 Rotator cuff tears are a common injury for athletes, especially those who use a throwing movement in their sport or heavy weight-lifting, including pitchers, swimmers and tennis players.

 Some occupations and hobbies that repeat the same motions over and over, such as typing, using power tools or painting can cause rotator cuff damage.
 You can also tear a rotator cuff by falling on your shoulder or using your arm to break a fall.

 The incidence of tendon injury increases with age, and it is especially common after age 40.
 Some medical conditions can increase the risk, including inflammatory arthritis, gout and thyroid disorders.
-You are also at a higher risk of re-injury if you have already experienced a rotator cuff tear.
+You're also at a higher risk of re-injury if you have already experienced a rotator cuff tear.

 Rotator cuff tear symptoms

-Your symptoms may depend on your age, health and the severity of your rotator cuff tear.
+Your symptoms may depend on your age, health and the severity of your tear.